visgl/react-map-gl/README.md

 There are some tests in `test/` but for the most part, as new features are added, we typically test drive them by running `npm run start` and play with the demos.

+### Contributing

+Contruibutions are welcome.
+While not necessary, it can be helpful to check with maintainers before opening your PR.
+Also, you will need to complete a short open source contribution form before your pull request can be accepted.

 # CHANGE LOG